The cradle of merengue

 Big names in Dominican music

 On the merengue front, Wilfrido Vargas (1949) is a composer who is largely responsible for the music's success abroad.
-As a producer, he also worked with many local groups.
+As a producer, he worked with numerous local groups.
 Another major figure in the style is Johnny Ventura (1940), a merengue singer born in the province of Puerto Plata into a family of musicians.
 Nicknamed El Caballo, he has also played a major role in the internationalization of Dominican music, and has won numerous awards.
 His orchestra was the first Hispanic group to perform at the Palais omnisports de Bercy in France, in 1989.
 Tempted by political responsibilities, he was mayor of Santo Domingo for the Dominican Revolutionary Party.
 His creations are innumerable: El boogaloo esta en algo, El Hijo del Pueblo, El Mamito, El Pinguino, En Acción!
 La Protesta de los Feos...
 Singer and musician Sergio Vargas (1960), born in 1963, is one of merengue's other established stars.
 His family orchestra is one of the most famous in the country.